 The Guardians of the Visitation in the United States is a newly formed association of lay missioners who seek to live and spread the charism of the Congregation of the Sister Servants of the Visitation Foundation Incorporated.
 Our mission is linked in affiliation to the Guardians of the Visitation in Borongan City, Eastern Samar, Philippines from whom we derive the guidelines and statutes of our organization until a local apostolate may be formed through a diocese in the United States.

-The Guardians of the Visitation in Borongan City was organized August 1993 as an affiliate of the public association of believers in the Blessed Virgin Mary, the Guardians of the Visitation approved by the Apostolic See Bishop of Porto S. Rufina, Rome, Italy under the Decree 6503/88 Diego Bona on the Feast of the Visitation, May 31, 1988.
+The Guardians of the Visitation in Borongan City was organized in August 1993 as an affiliate of the public association of believers in the Blessed Virgin Mary, the Guardians of the Visitation approved by the Apostolic See Bishop of Porto S. Rufina, Rome, Italy under the Decree 6503/88 Diego Bona on the Feast of the Visitation, May 31, 1988.

-The establishment of the Sister Servants of the Visitation in the city of Borongan in 1988 was considered to be a great blessings because of SSV 's noble mission of uplifting the health, spiritual and economic life of poor and disadvantaged people as an expression of Mary's visit to her cousin Elizabeth.
+The establishment of the Sister Servants of the Visitation in the city of Borongan in 1988 was considered to be a great blessing because of SSV 's noble mission of uplifting the health, spiritual and economic life of poor and disadvantaged people as an expression of Mary's visit to her cousin Elizabeth.
 SSV religious community chose Borongan to carry out their noble mission of spreading the Joy of Salvation and bringing the SMILE of Jesus to forgotten corners of the world.